 Data Aeternum is a Data Privacy guide, which seeks to not only apprise, educate, and empower users to reduce their data footprint, but also to bridge their perception and reality to the dangers of data collection.
 It’s designed for a universal at-risk audience of young adults, who aren’t aware of these dangers, and technology illiterate adults and seniors, who might be unaware of these data collection practices.

 The Website: is a self-sufficient entry point to the project that provides actionable steps to reduce your data footprint and the essential context to understand data privacy.
 It has a simple approach to a linear guide (no navigating anywhere; one simple scroll) which eliminates any barriers to entry.
 It is also aesthetically designed to as stay neutral and accessible as possible.
 It uses this neutral design as a tool to gather information and communicate to users in a manner which helps them understand the risks of data collection, and feel empowered to take back control.
+Visit the website

 It's slightly content heavy so that people walk away with the core information if they choose not to proceed with the handbook.